renovatebot/renovate/docs/usage/configuration-options.md

 ### httpsCertificateAuthority

-`httpsCertificateAuthority` overrides the trusted CA certificate that defaults to the curated list of well-known CAs by Mozilla.
+By default, Renovate uses the curated list of well-known CAs by Mozilla.
+You may use another Certificate Authority instead, by setting it in the `httpsCertificateAuthority` config option.

 ### httpsPrivateKey